 - Your accountant can provide you with a 'trial balance' to get started.

 The best time to implement a system is usually at the beginning of a new accounting period.
+However, you can switch at any time, as long as you enter in the right starting figures.

 - You need to decide who has access to the system, and how you will maintain security.

-- How much training will you need to get up and running?
+- How much training will you need?

 - Different personnel will need different levels of training.